Welcome to the website of the

 About us

-The Association is a small group whose main function is to oversee the
+The Association is a small group whose main function has been to oversee the

 financial side of the project, in particular the channelling of books

 and funds to the beneficiary charities.
-They also help to encourage the
+It has also helped to encourage the

 walker & writer to keep going.

-We also raise money for charity through sales of home-made
+Money has also been raised for charity through sales of home-made

 chutney, home-made whistles, tunebooks, cafetière cosies, Four

-Points Ramble teatowels etc, and thus support charities at fairs,
+Points Ramble teatowels etc, and thereby supported charities at fairs,

 coffee mornings, bring-and-buy sales and similar events, as well as